forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 ## Summary
-Different methods to diagnose Covid-19 are discussed.
+Different methods to diagnose a SARS-CoV-2 infection are discussed.
 A focus is on methods measuring the amount of viruses (viral load) at different locations.
 For this reason the topics diagnosis and viral load are discussed in the same chapter.

-#### Methods to diagnose Covid-19
+_Common Methods to diagnose a Coronavirus Infection:_
 * Detect the viruses directly.
 The amount of viruses ([viral load](#viral-load)) is measured by antigen test or PCR tests.
 * Detect infections indirectly by detecting the tissue damage caused e.g. visual changes in the lungs by X-ray images.
 * Detect antibodies which are part of the immune response.

-#### SARS-CoV-2 Viral Load
+_SARS-CoV-2 Viral Load:_
 Detecting SARS-CoV-2 viruses is highly specific to diagnose Covid-19.
 PCR tests are able to tell the viral load in virus copies per milliliter of specimen.
 Antigen tests usually just tell if there are viruses present.
 For both test methods a certain amount viruses needs to present for a positive test result.
 SARS-CoV-2 infects the upper respiratory tract (nose, mouth, throat) and the lower respiratory tract (bronchi, lungs) and the amount of viruses present at the different locations varies accordingly.
 So the sensitivity (detection rate) is dependent on the sampling location, the sampling method and the infected locations of the patient.

-Common locations and fluids the viral load is measured are:
+_Common locations and fluids the viral load is measured are:_
 * The standard method NPS analyzed by PCR has a detection rate of about  50 - 70 % across infections and the results can vary from sample to sample and day to day.
 * Morning before eat saliva analyzed by PCR has a higher detection rate than NPS in the first days of symptom onset (about 10% higher, so 60% - 80%).
 The viral load, and thus the detection rate, is reduced if the salivary flow is increased (e.g. eating or chewing gums).
 * Morning sputum and nasopharyngeal aspirate have high viral load and good detection rates.
 * The viral load in the sputum and in saliva is an indication for disease progression.
 The viral load in NPS samples is not an indicator.

-#### Recommendations
+_Recommendations:_
-* __Recommended Diagnosis__: Repeated morning saliva specimens yield reliable viral loads which even predict the course of the disease.
+* _Recommended Diagnosis_: Repeated morning saliva specimens yield reliable viral loads which even predict the course of the disease.
 Morning saliva has shown is effectiveness in the surveillance system in Hong Kong.
 Sputum helps to diagnose lower respiratory tract infections and the viral load is a predictor for the prognosis.
-* __With Reservation__: The standard methods nasopharyngeal swabs (NPS) has a mediocre detection rate of about 60%.
+* _With Reservation_: The standard methods nasopharyngeal swabs (NPS) has a mediocre detection rate of about 60%.
 Nasopharyngeal aspirate has a good detection rate but is not so easy to sample.
 XRay/CTs of the lungs work to detect lung infections causing tissue damage (possible super spreaders) but there's radiation.
 Serum antibodies detect
-* __To keep in mind__: The viral load and the immune responses depend on the infection location, infection severity and the individual immune systems.
+* _To keep in mind_: The viral load and the immune responses depend on the infection location, infection severity and the individual immune systems.
 Therefore there's no all catching diagnose location or method.
 Not to every infection in the upper respiratory tract the body responds with serum antibodies.
 On the other hand a lower respiratory tract infection one can be infectious and the infection induces an antibody response, but a single virus test in the upper respiratory tract can be negative.